 Turn on POP or IMAP access to connect to another account

-If you are using a work or school account with Office 365 or other Exchange, before you connect to download mail from another email account, you may need to turn on POP or IMAP access from the other account.
+Before you connect to download mail from another email account, you may need to turn on POP or IMAP access from the other account.
 This article provides information about which frequently used email services require you to turn on POP or IMAP access.
 If you're connecting to an account that's not mentioned here, make sure POP or IMAP access has been turned on before you try to connect.

 In this article

 You don’t need to turn on POP or IMAP access for an Outlook.com (formerly Hotmail) account.
 If you have folders in your Outlook.com account, these folders are copied to your account in Outlook Web App along with the email downloaded from your Outlook.com account.

 To connect to your Gmail account from Outlook Web App, you need to turn on POP access in Gmail settings.
 You also need to specifically allow Outlook Web App to access your Gmail account.

 Sign in to your Gmail account.

 Under POP Download, select one of the following options: